Burg, Bruges

-Burg Square is a square and former fortress in Bruges.
+The Burg (Middle Dutch for "Fortress") is a square and former fortress in Bruges, West Flanders, Belgium.
 It is one of the main squares of the city.

 History

 The Burg was originally surrounded by walls and had entrance gates.
 It is one of the oldest parts of the city centre.
 The fortress was located at the meeting-point of the Oudenburg-Aardenburg Roman road (the Zandstraat) and the Reie canal.
 The fortress was around one hectare in size.
 Count Arnulf I of Flanders (889-965) extended the Bruges fortress to create a powerful, imperial administrative centre of one and a half hectares.
 Steen Castle, which was one of the residences of the Counts of Flanders, was located on the western side of the square from the 11th century until the end of the 13th century.
 The castle church—which was dedicated to Our Lady and Saint Donatian—was built to the north, within the fortifications, and a chapter of canons was later established.
 This gave the fortress a dual purpose: the southern part served a civil purpose and the northern part was religious.
 When Bruges became a diocese in 1559, Saint Donatian’s Church became a cathedral.